NexWasTaken/react_native_restate/README.md

-# ℹ️ Learning React Native.
+# ℹ️ Learning React Native

 This is a project I made following the tutorial alongside the video [Build Your First Mobile Application | React Native Real Estate App](https://www.youtube.com/watch?v=CzJQEstIiEI) by [JavaScript Mastery](https://www.youtube.com/@javascriptmastery/videos).
 I made changes to the app in the tutorial as I saw fit and changed the themes to my likings!

 This is just a learning project for me to get familiar and comfortable with React Native, and get into the realm of mobile app development.

 # Welcome to your Expo app 👋